mdrwiega/depth_nav_tools/README.md

 Set of tools for mobile robot navigation with depth sensor, for example Microsoft Kinect.

+Package depth_nav_tools contains following packages:
-Actually depth_nav_tools contains only package laserscan_kinect which converts depth image to laser scan (LaserScan).
-It allows to use Microsoft Kinect sensor for navigation purposes.
-Package laserscan_kinect finds smallest value of distance in each column of depth image and converts it to polar coordinates.
+- laserscan_kinect -- converts depth image to laser scan (LaserScan).
+It finds smallest value of distance in each column of depth image and converts it to polar coordinates.
 Moreover, package provides features like ground removing from scan and sensor tilt compensation in distance values, but it is necessary to know height of sensor optical center and tilt angle in frame of ground.

+- depth_sensor_pose -- detects ground plane on depth image and estimate height and tilt angle of depth sensor.

+- cliff_detector -- detects negative objects like a cliff or downstairs.

+- nav_layer_from_points -- creates navigation costmap layer based on received points.
+- depth_nav_msgs -- specific messages for other packages.

 ## ROS Documentation
 A more detailed, standard ROS-style documentation of this package can be found on the ROS wiki at: